wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/elohim.md

 ## Etymology

-Elohim comes from the Biblical Hebrew ʾélôhím (אֱלֹהִים / אֱלוֹהִים), plural of ʾélôah (אֱלוֹהַּ), understood to be an expanded form of ʾēl (אֵל).[^1] The Semitic root of ʾēl is ʾlh or ʾl which would in its plural form ʾilhm denote "powers" (plural) or if applied to a subject "powerful ones".[^2]
+The word Elohim comes from the Biblical Hebrew ʾélôhím (אֱלֹהִים / אֱלוֹהִים), which is the plural form of ʾélôah (אֱלוֹהַּ).
+This term is an expanded form of ʾēl (אֵל), whose Semitic root is ʾlh or ʾl.[^1] In its plural form ʾilhm, it denotes "powers" or, if applied to a subject, "powerful ones."[^2]

-In the earliest documented Semitic language, Akkadian, the cognate of the Biblical Hebrew ʾēl (אֵל) is ilum.
-The Akkadian ilum in turn is derived from the Proto-Semitic *ʔil-.[^3]
+The oldest known Semitic language is Akkadian, and its cognate of ʾēl (אֵל) is ilum.
+Ilum, in turn, is derived from the Proto-Semitic *ʔil-.[^3] The Sumerian cuneiform script was used to write Akkadian, and ilum can be represented in cuneiform as a logogram (𒀭), syllables (𒄿𒈝), or a combination of both (𒀭𒈝).[^4]

-Historically, the Sumerian cuneiform script was adopted to write down the Akkadian language.
-The cuneiform script is a logosyllabic script which means that the characters can represent as a logogram whole words, so-called morphemes, or phonetically syllables.
-In the case of Akkadian, a combination of both systems is also allowed and widely used in its written cuneiform form.
-The Akkadian ilum can therefore be written as a logogram as 𒀭 (pronounced in its Sumerian form as DINGIR or transliterated as DIĜIR), as syllables 𒄿𒈝 (pronounced in Akkadian as i-lum) or in combined form as 𒀭𒈝 (DINGIR-lum).[^4] When a Sumerian logogram is used in a non-Sumerian written language (Sumerian being a language isolate and unrelated to Akkadian which is a Semitic language), it is also called a Sumerogram.

-While 𒀭 (DINGIR) is a logogram which is simply understood as an individual god[^5], the idea 𒀭 represents, as a ideogram, is "sky" or "heaven".[^6] 𒀭 is also part of the Sumerian word 𒀭𒀀𒉣𒈾 (pronounced Annunaki where 𒀭 is read as ān, “sky”).[^7]
+The logogram 𒀭 (DINGIR) represents an individual god,[^5] while as an ideogram, it represents "sky" or "heaven".[^6] The Sumerian word 𒀭𒀀𒉣𒈾 (pronounced Annunaki) contains 𒀭 as ān, which means "sky".[^7]

-To summarize, Elohim is a cognate to the older Akkadian ilum which is written with the Sumerogram 𒀭 meaning "sky".
-The Semitic root of the Hebrew ʾēl (from which Elohim is derived) or the Akkadian ilum is the ʾl usually understood as "power".
-The Sumerogram 𒀭 meaning "sky" is better indication of what the root meaning originally meant before it became associated with the powerfulness of the gods that came from the skies.
+In summary, Elohim is a cognate of the older Akkadian term ilum, which is written with the Sumerogram 𒀭, meaning "sky."
+The Semitic root of the Hebrew ʾēl or the Akkadian ilum is ʾl, which is usually understood as "power."
+The Sumerogram 𒀭, meaning "sky," provides a better indication of the original root meaning before it became associated with the powerfulness of these gods that came from the sky.

 ## According to Jean Sendy